 Wetherspoons celebrates ‘Tax Equality Day’ by offering discounted drinks and food to Crawley customers

+Wetherspoons celebrates ‘Tax Equality Day’ by offering discounted drinks and food to Crawley and Horley customers

-A Crawley pub cuts the price of all food and drink by 7.5 per cent on Thursday, September 15.
+A Crawley and Horley pub cuts the price of all food and drink by 7.5 per cent on Thursday, September 15.

 The reduced prices are to highlight the benefit of a permanent VAT reduction in the hospitality industry.

-Prices at The Jubilee Oak on the High Street will be reduced for one day only to mark Tax Equality Day.
+Prices at The Jubilee Oak and The Jack Fairman will be reduced for one day only to mark Tax Equality Day.

 So, for example, a customer spending £10 on food and drink will only pay £9.25.